gre/gl-react/README.md

 Only one child is supported per `GL.Target` and it MUST be either: an `<img />`, a `<video />` or a `<canvas />`.

+You might want to take a look at [`react-canvas`](https://github.com/Flipboard/react-canvas) for drawing content.

 ## Advanced Effects demo